groupvine/gv-doc/3-send/4-sendSettings.md

 <span id="gv-2members-4sendsettings-default-email-layout"></span>
 ### Default Email Layout

-Below are options for the account's default email layout that all emails will use unless the layout is overridden by making a selection from **Options** in the email's Compose header.:
+Select the layout all emails will use, unless the layout is overridden from a selection made from **Options** in the email's Compose header.

 </span> <!-- sub g4s -->